 Pousada Dom Ingrid

-Av: Francisca Teixeira Damas 706
+Av: Francisca Texeira Damas 706

 Pousada Dos Girassóis (Claudio is an official Casa translator)

 Av.
 Getúlio Vargas, Qd.
 10 Lt.
 04

 Claudio and Miriam have a beautiful farm or 'fazenda' called 'Fim De Semana'.
 Day trips on the weekends.
 You can relax in the countryside with the blessing of the Entities.
 There are opportunities to swim, walk, fish or just to sit quietly and meditate.
 Lunch and transport are provided.
 For reservations contact Claudio or Miriam

 Rua Santa Izabel, N. 64 - Lindo Horizonte, Abadiana, Goias.
 Diagonally across from Cafe Central.
 62 8516 3947, 62 3343 1795 email@example.com Organic food from their farm.